Office: CD House, 24 Highland Ave.

 Highlights of Scholarly Work

-- I'm co-authoring a chapter on healing from the trauma of systemic oppression as a pathway for resilient, prosperous sustainable food futures in G. Donnelly and A. Montouri (Eds.)
-The International Handbook for Creative Futures,to be published by Routledge in late 2022.
+- I recently co-authored a chapter on healing from the trauma of systemic oppression as a pathway for resilient, prosperous sustainable food futures in G. Donnelly and A. Montouri (Eds.)
+The International Handbook for Creative Futures.

 - I co-wrote the chapter Integrity Economics: Business Supports for Plant-based Diets in K. Kevany (Ed.)
 Plant-based Diets for Succulence and Sustainability published in 2019 by Routledge with academic and practitioner co-conspirators Sarah Pittoello, Roberto Gueli and Dr. Av Singh.